Chateau de Biron, Aquitaine

 History of Chateau de Biron

-The history of the Château de Biron starts with its construction in the 12th century, The castle then underwent various periods of improvement that continued until the 18th century, during which entire period it was owned by the Gontaut-Biron family (the family finally relinquished ownership in the 20th century, after 24 generations).
+The history of the Château de Biron starts with its construction in the 12th century.
+The castle then underwent various periods of improvement that continued until the 18th century: during this entire period it was owned by the Gontaut-Biron family.

-An active castle starting with the 13th century cathar wars the Chateau de Biron underwent an important transformation in the 15th century after the end of the Hundred Years War when it was made more comfortable with the addition of windows and many other enhancements, often in the renaissance style.
+An active castle from the time of the cathar wars in the 13th century, the Chateau de Biron underwent an important transformation in the 15th century after the end of the Hundred Years War when it was made more comfortable with the addition of windows and many other enhancements, often in the renaissance style.
+When you visit you can see that there are medieval sections and renaissance sections within the castle.

 Troubled times were to return with the wars of religion in the 16th century, during which the Gontaut-Biron family were out of favour with the King.
 This situation continued until the 18th century, when the family were at last able to continue with their improvements to the castle.

 With the revolution in France the castle again fell to neglect, and the family once again had to fight to keep and improve the Chateau de Biron.
-They retained the castle until 1978 when the family sold it to the state.
+They retained the castle until 1978 when the family sold it to the state after owning it for 24 generations.

 Visiting Chateau de Biron

-Within the walls of the chateau you will see some beautiful rooms, dating from the different periods of construction that Biron has passed through, with a wide range of architectural styles.
+Within the walls of the chateau you will see some beautiful rooms dating from the different periods of construction that Biron has passed through, with a wide range of architectural styles.
+Among the rooms you will see are the kitchens, bedrooms and an ancient bakery.

-You can also see a great distance across the Dordogne countryside from the castle.
+You will also enjoy the views from the top of the Tour Anglaise: you can see a great distance across the Dordogne countryside from the castle.
 Now a mixture of wooded areas and open fields, remember that all this land was covered by forests until the 18th century.

-The village itself developed around the castle and is very picturesque.
-From its raised vantage point it surveys miles of countryside.
-There is also a cafe and a few houses in Biron, then stroll a short way down the hill to see the picturesque village church.
+The village of Biron developed around the castle and although small it is very picturesque.
+There is a cafe and a few houses in the part of the village around the castle, then stroll a short way down the hill to see the picturesque village church and more medieval houses.

 Map of Chateau de Biron and places to visit